mattf1n/lm-intervention/README.md

 # lm-intervention

-Intervention experiments in language models
+Neuron and attention head intervention experiments in transformer language models for causal mediation analysis for subject-verb number agreement.

 ## Requirements